Tokyo farewells 'trustworthy' Tillerson, Seoul awaits seasoned Pompeo

 “Once you are in the secretary of state position, you need to be more pragmatic and take into account the huge stakes involved, so the impact will not be as big as some people expect.”

-Most important for China was that Pompeo makes contact with his Chinese counterparts over ensuring a smooth meeting between Kim and Trump as soon as possible, said Ruan Zongze, a former Chinese diplomat now with the China Institute of International Studies, a think tank affiliated with the Foreign Ministry.
+Most important for China was that Pompeo makes contact with his Chinese counterparts to ensure a smooth meeting between Kim and Trump as soon as possible, said Ruan Zongze, a former Chinese diplomat now with the China Institute of International Studies, a think tank affiliated with the Foreign Ministry.

 “Time is short.
 There are a lot things to do.
 Every day is very important,” he said.